 - Mixology or knowledge in preparing and mixing drinks

 - Networking with people with similar interests

 - Tips on how to earn more tips

 - Important pointers about how to hold a conversation with customers

 - New knowledge to update your repertoire from time to time

 Additionally, having a bartending certificate shows your prospective employer that you are serious about your chosen career and are willing to work for it.

 How to Get Bartending Training

-To get the most of your bartending training, make sure to only work with a reputable bartending license or certification provider.
-It’s advisable to get in-person bartending classes on more hands-on topics but if you already had some experience or if the course does not require physical participation, you can easily get trained through a bartending online course.
+To get the most out of your bartending training, make sure to only work with a reputable bartending license or certification provider.
+It’s advisable to get in-person bartending classes on more hands-on topics but if you already have some experience or if the course does not require physical participation, you can easily get trained through a bartending online course.